MostafaGalal1/Secpar/README.md

 ## 3. Usage <a name="usage"></a>

-The Scraper has two primary modes of operation: initialization and scraping.
+Secpar has two primary modes of operation: initialization and scraping.

 ### Initialization <a name="initialization"></a>